Facebook tracking pixel How we plan | Handbook | Conversion System Skip to main content

 5. Current CRM and lead volume.
 Tells us the operational reality.

-6. Free-form revenue gap.
-The client describes the gap in their own words.
+6. Free-form workflow note.
+The client describes the repeated work in their own words.

 7. Assessment responses.
-Ten short questions on workflow orchestration, revenue movement measurement, attribution fidelity.
+Ten short questions on workflow orchestration, measurable movement measurement, attribution fidelity.

 How we read it

 A human reviewer reads every submission.
 Not an AI summarizer, not a templated response.
-The qualification engine scores the submission against four dimensions: deal size potential, urgency, operational build case, and decision-maker access.
-The score produces a tier.
+The qualification engine scores the submission against four dimensions: potential value, urgency, operational build decision, and decision-maker access.
+The score produces a next step.

-• Qualified.
-The Sprint is a clean fit.
-We send the named gap, the dollar value of closing it, and a Calendly link in one email.
+• Plan review.
+The AI System Build is a clean fit.
+We send the named gap, likely build path, and review link in one email.

-• follow-up.
-A real gap exists but one of urgency, budget, CRM maturity, or lead volume needs sharper definition before a Sprint is the obvious move.
-We send the named gap and a 200-word recommendation for what to tighten first.
+• Follow-up.
+A real gap exists, but urgency, budget, CRM maturity, or lead volume needs sharper definition before a Sprint is the obvious move.
+We send the named gap and a short recommendation for what to tighten first.

-• not ready.
-Either the gap is too small to justify the Sprint cost, the timeline is misaligned, or the audit reveals the real problem is upstream of marketing.
+• Wait for now.
+Either the gap is too small to justify the Sprint cost, the timeline is misaligned, or the plan reveals the real problem is upstream of AI systems work.
 We say so, name the better-fit option, and end the conversation honestly.

-It is not a generic AI build case assessment.
+It is not a generic AI build decision assessment.
 It is not a checklist.
 It is not a sales call disguised as discovery.
-It is a written diagnosis from a human reviewer who has read 200+ similar funnels.
+It is a written diagnosis from a human reviewer who is looking for the workflow, source material, owner, review loop, and business result.

 Why this scales

-Reading audits is the highest-leverage hour in the company.
-Every audit teaches us where the gaps cluster, which verticals are under-served, which automations need to ship next.
-The audit funnel is also the recruiting funnel for new client work.
-Bad audits are not noise, they are signal about market gaps we have not addressed.
+Reading plans is one of the most useful hours in the company.
+Every plan teaches us where the gaps cluster, which verticals are under-served, which automations need to ship next.
+The plan funnel is also the recruiting funnel for new client work.
+Bad plans are not noise, they are signal about market gaps we have not addressed.